Skip to main content

 Canon Jane Sinclair

-• Westminster Abbey Institute
+• Learning at Westminster Abbey

 We welcome schools, universities, community groups and youth groups from the UK and overseas, and offer activities for families during the holidays.